 Types of taxes on the KRA portal

-A tax return is a money-filed information report that provides details on income derived individuals earn from businesses, rent, and dividends, only to mention a few.
+A tax return is a money-filed report that details an individual's income derived from businesses and dividends, among other sources.

 This type of filing should be done with by 30th of June of every year.
 We are all about taking you on your tax return filing journey as follows;